 Back to Stories & News

-August 17, 2023 — A Great Dane suddenly collapses while chasing a ball.
-A dog sitter notices that a Doberman in their care starts lagging behind on their normal walk.
-A golden retriever’s hind legs start to wobble when going up stairs.
-All these examples can be signs of dilated cardiomyopathy, a form of canine heart disease that can quickly – and quietly – develop into a life-threatening problem.
+Updated February 15, 2024 — Imagine a Great Dane collapses while chasing a ball.
+A dog sitter notices that a Doberman begins to lag on their regular walk or a golden retriever’s hind legs wobble when going upstairs.
+These scenes may be indicators of dilated cardiomyopathy (DCM), a potentially fatal heart disease in dogs that develops quickly and without warning.

-Breed, Age and Sex Can Affect the Risk
+Understanding the Risk: Breed, Age and Sex Factors

-DCM is the second-most common heart disease affecting dogs.
-According to some estimates, about 1 in 100 dogs in the general population will be diagnosed with the disease in their lifetime.
-Put a different way, other statistics suggest, based on the reported frequency of the disease, roughly 300,000 to 1 million dogs in the United States are living with DCM at any given time.
+DCM ranks as the second-most common heart disease in dogs, affecting about 1 in 100 dogs across the general population.
+This translates to an estimated 300,000 to 1 million dogs in the United States living with DCM at any time.

 • Doberman pinschers